 Young people handle grief differently to adults since they have less life experience.
 The way they understand the grief process is dependent upon their age.
 Adolescents will often find it hard to communicate within their own family for fear of upsetting someone.
 Young people can find it hard to relate, and so they will often keep their feelings to themselves.
 This can cause major psychological issues resulting in emotional and behavioural problems such as self-harm.

 Younger children can often express their feelings indirectly (since they often to not have the vocabulary).
 I have experience of using creative interventions in these circumstances.
 One is sand-tray (play therapy), or artwork/creating stories/workbooks relating to their loved one.
 This often helps express the underlying emotions in a way they can understand with gentle guidance from myself.
 Children, like adults need not suffer in silence.

-I am an experienced bereavement counsellor, working in Basingstoke, providing expert support to those who need it.
-For a confidential initial discussion with no obligation email me or call 01256 976747.
-Find out if I am the right person to help.
+I am an experienced bereavement and grief counsellor, working in Basingstoke, providing expert support to those who need it, when its needed most.
+For a confidential initial discussion with no obligation (either for you or a friend or relative) you can: